bitbybyte/fantiadl/README.md

 # FantiaDL
-Download media and other data from Fantia.
-A session key value must be provided by the user from the `_session_id` cookie stored when logged in to Fantia.
+Download media and other data from Fantia fanclubs and posts.
+An email and password must be provided using the -e and -p arguments.

 ```
-usage: fantiadl.py session_key url
+usage: fantiadl.py [options] url

 positional arguments:
-  session_key           session key
   url                   fanclub or post URL

 optional arguments:
   -h, --help            show this help message and exit
+  -e EMAIL, --email EMAIL
+                        fantia email
+  -p PASSWORD, --password PASSWORD
+                        fantia password
+  -n, --netrc           login with .netrc
   -q, --quiet           suppress output
   -v, --version         show program's version number and exit